humanwhocodes/humanfs/docs/decisions.md

 Because `createDirectory()` always works with `{ recursive: true }` in the underlying filesystem calls, it doesn't know whether or not the directory already exists.
 Node.js and Deno methods for creating directories don't throw errors for existing directories when using `recursive: true` as an option, meaning it would take a second filesystem call to return the correct value.
 Given that the behavior of `{ recursive: true }` is consistent across runtimes, it doesn't make sense for `createDirectory()` to go out of its way to give additional information that isn't provided by the runtimes automatically.

-# 2023-12-13 `Fsx` should handle validating parameters
+# 2023-12-13 `Hfs` should handle validating parameters

 ## Background